arcus-azure/arcus/community/blog/2024-06 Introducing Arcus.Testing v1.0/README.md

 # Introducing Arcus.Testing v1.0
 The Arcus.Testing library was previously mostly used for internal usage but has recently received an update that makes it more broadly usable.
 Introducing v1.0.

-## Migration from Codit Testing Framework
+## Migration from internal framework
-The Codit Testing Framework was a very good initiative in the past that tried to capture common practices in test suites and provide a central place to manage them.
+In the past, we had an internal framework that was a very good initiative that tried to capture common practices in test suites and provide a central place to manage them.
 These functions were both Azure-specific and non-technical.
-While it was prefixed 'Codit' and was only for internal use, it did not contain any Codit-specific or 'secretive' functionality.
 The motivation for this initiative is very good, but it lacked the quality that Codit strives towards and several common test practices that our own DevOps/QA Practice advocates.
 The decision was made to move the initiative to Arcus, solving both problems in a single stroke: Arcus has built-in quality and is the result of Practice's decisions.

 This brings us to Arcus.Testing v1.0, which contains all the non-Azure-specific functionality that previously resided in the Testing Framework, but there is more.